 If you are involved in conservation and climate projects across Canterbury, Nelson, or Marlborough, we would love to hear from you.
 If you don’t know how your conservation or restoration work fits with climate change, we can help make that connection.
 Please contact email@example.com.

 This project was developed under the umbrella organisation BRaid, an Incorporated Society No: 2453663 and charity registration no. CC50089.
-The project is funded by Rātā Foundation and volunteers.
-The website is hosted by GreenGeeks, a 300% renewable energy hosting platform.
-It’s built and maintained from a home office powered by solar panels and a Tesla battery.
+The website was built and is maintained from a home office powered by solar panels and Tesla battery.